chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 - Have some idea about `virtualenv` and installing packages with `pip`

-This project is not tested using Jupyter Notebook, PyCharm, Spider, {{insert abstruse ide/text editor/programming environment}}.
+This project is not tested using Jupyter Notebook, PyCharm, Spider, or any other ide/text editor/programming environment for that matter.
 Atom or Sublime Text and the command line are the only supported development environment for this project.

 Sounds reasonable?
-Then lets dive in - and build an awesome command line app using python.
+Then let's dive in - and build an awesome command line app using python.

 ### Can command line applications be cool
 You bet!